GridOPTICS/GOSS/README.md

 GridOPTICS Software System (GOSS)

 The following instructions are to install the goss core modules to a system.
 This will only install the core system.
-The core system is capable of executing in an osgi environment out of the box.
+The core system is capable of executing in an osgi environment (we use [Apache Karaf](http://karaf.apache.org/) exclusively) out of the box.
 If you would like to develop in standalone mode please see [GOSS-Server](https://github.com/GridOPTICS/GOSS-Server).

 Installation Windows 7